English Online Dictionary. What means horse? What does horse mean?

 Etymology 3

-Unknown; probably originally criminals' cant based on the initial letter of both words.
+Unknown; probably originally criminals' cant based on the initial letter of heroin and horse.

 Noun